Canasta: Scoring

 At the end of each hand, the score for each team is calculated as follows:

 The total value of all cards melded by that player/team, including cards in canastas minus the total value of all cards remaining in the player's/team's hands, plus any bonuses:

+Penalties

 If a player/team has collected red threes, but has not yet made the initial melds when the opposition goes out, then the bonus value of red threes counts against them (it is subtracted from the score along with the rest of the cards in their hands).
 If they collected all four red threes, 800 points are deducted from their score.